Justice, Law and Society

-Prior to joining the doctoral program, Ken earned his M.A. in Criminology at George Washington University, where he received a Graduate Award for Excellence in Research and Writing.
+Prior to joining the doctoral program, he earned his M.A. in Criminology at George Washington University, where he received a Graduate Award for Excellence in Research and Writing.
 Previously, he interned with the Florida Parole Commission, assisting with the restoration of civil rights through his work with the Office of Executive Clemency.

 M.A.
 Criminology, George Washington University